tahagill/Todo-Flask/README.md

 # To-Do App

 This is a basic To-Do application built with **Flask** for the backend, **SQLite3** for the database, and **HTML/CSS** for the frontend.
 It allows users to create, read, update, and delete tasks.
-The app is designed to help you manage your daily tasks efficiently with a simple and intuitive interface.
+The app is designed to help you manage your daily tasks efficiently with a simple and intuitive interface

 ## 🛠️ Tech Stack